 "bit"

-elements are packed in one byte if:- the Array Size is 1 and VARIABLE_ARRAY_LENGTH is not set
+elements are packed in one byte if:

 These are aggregated values calculated during data recording.
 Data length is determined by the selected aggregate functions.
 The following fields may be present (in the given sequence):